Should You Divorce Your Divorce Lawyer?

 Unresponsive or Lack of Communication

 One of the most common complaints regarding attorneys is that he or she is unresponsive.
-While you want to hire an attorney that is good enough to have several clients, you also want one that that can give each client individual attention.
+While you want to hire an attorney that is good enough to have several clients, you also want one that can give each client individual attention.

 Does your divorce attorney take forever to return your calls, texts, or emails?
 Or worse, not respond at all?
 This can be a gigantic red flag, especially if the questions you’re asking are time-sensitive.